-Contributions are accounted for on an accruals basis at the percentage rate recommended by the Fund actuary in the payroll period to which they relate.
+Employer contributions are accounted for on an accruals basis at the percentage rate recommended by the Fund actuary in the payroll period to which they relate.
+Employee contribution rates are set out in section 9, Local Government Pension Scheme Regulations 2013 and are reviewed annually.
 Employer deficit funding contributions are accounted for on the due dates on which they are payable.
 Employers have met the indirect costs of early retirement.
 These costs are accounted for in the period in which the liability arises.
 Any amount due but unpaid will be classed as a current assets debtors.

-Transfers in and out of the fund
+Transfers in and out of the Fund

 Transfer values represent amounts received and paid during the period for individual and bulk transfers that came into, or out of the Fund.
 These are calculated in accordance with the Local Government Pension Scheme Regulations.
 Transfers in or out, including bulk transfers, are accounted for when received or paid, which is normally when the member liability is accepted or discharged.